 When a loved one is killed in a tragic accident that was caused by someone else’s negligence or reckless behavior, there is absolutely nothing that can help make this difficult time any better.
 It doesn’t mean, however, that the responsible party, or parties, should get off without any repercussions.
-They need to be held accountable for their actions and reimburse you for expenses related to your family member’s death and compensate you for the loss of your loved one and his or her support.
+They need to be held accountable for their actions, reimburse you for expenses related to your family member’s death, and compensate you for the loss of your loved one and his or her support.
 This is what’s known as a wrongful death claim.

-When you retain an Atlanta wrongful death attorney, your lawyer will handle negotiations with the other side and fight for the compensation your family deserves.
+When you retain a wrongful death attorney Georgia, your lawyer will handle negotiations with the other side and fight for the compensation your family deserves.
 There are many types of incidents that can lead to a wrongful death claim, including an auto accident, defective product, criminal wrongdoing, medical malpractice, and more.
 While there is no amount of money that can bring your loved one back, a wrongful death action allows you to recover some of the financial costs you face when a loved one unexpectedly passes away, as well as help with future difficulties like the loss of your spouse’s income and emotional support.

 It’s important to understand that wrongful death actions are controlled by a completely different set of laws than regular personal injury claims.
 You should only entrust your case to an attorney who has experience with wrongful death claims, or you may get less-than-desired results.
 At Shani O. Brooks P.C., we have over 10 years of experience handling personal injury claims and wrongful death actions.